Kong/docs.konghq.com/app/enterprise/2.2.x/support-policy.md

 ## Types of Releases
 Kong primarily follows [semantic versioning](https://semver.org/) (SemVer) with its products.
 That is, products typically follow a pattern of `<MAJOR_VERSION>.<MINOR_VERSION>.<PATCH_VERSION>`.
 Kong Enterprise additionally has one more decimal point on the right which identifies a sub-patch based on the Kong Community Gateway.
 For the purposes of this support document:

-* "Major Version" refers to a version of Kong Enterprise identified by the number to the left of the leftmost decimal point.
+* **Major Version** refers to a version of Kong Enterprise identified by the number to the left of the leftmost decimal point.
 For example, 2.1.3.0 has Major Version 2 and 1.3.0.0 has Major Version 1.

-* "Minor Version" means a version of the Software identified by a change in the number in between the two leftmost decimal points (x.X.x).
+* **Minor Version** means a version of the Software identified by a change in the number in between the two leftmost decimal points (x.X.x).
 For example, 2.1.3.0 has Minor Version 1 and 1.3.0.0 has Minor Version 3.

-* The “First Major Version Release” is the first chronologically generally available release of a given Major Version.
+* The **First Major Version Release** is the first chronologically generally available release of a given Major Version.
 The First Major Version Release of Major Version 2 of Kong Enterprise was 2.1.3.0 and the First Major Version Release of Major Version 1 was 1.3.0.0.

-* The “Latest Major/Minor Version Release” is the most recent chronologically generally available Minor Version release of a given Major Version.
+* The **Latest Major/Minor Version Release** is the most recent chronologically generally available Minor Version release of a given Major Version.

-For customers with an active enterprise support agreement, beginning with Kong Enterprise release version 2.1.3.x**<sup>*</sup>**.
+For customers with an active enterprise support agreement, beginning with Kong Enterprise release version 2.1.3.x<sup>*</sup>.
 Kong provides support for each Major Version release of Kong Enterprise for 24 months from the date of the First Major Version Release.

 Support includes:
 * Technical support on the use of the software as documented including: